alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

   CC0.
 {% endslide_captioned %}

- and one
-industry that does this really well I think is the aviation industry because flying inherently feels a bit weird we all know how gravity works we all know that things go down and that's not going down flying should be this inherently untrustworthy thing and it's one of the safest means of transport in fact I think it was last year or the year before there were no deaths in commercial aviation you could have flown on occur on any commercial plane that year and you would have not and you would be at no risk of dying it was it's an incredibly safe industry
+One industry that does this really well is the aviation industry.

+Flying inherently feels a bit weird.
+We all know how gravity works.
+We all know that things go down, and planes aren't going down.
+Flying should be this incredibly untrustworthy thing, but it's one of the safest means of transport.

+Last year before there were [no deaths in commercial aviation](https://www.reuters.com/article/us-aviation-safety/2017-safest-year-on-record-for-commercial-passenger-air-travel-groups-idUSKBN1EQ17L).
+It's an incredibly safe industry.